 Registering a child in the UK through legal adoption

-Where a child is allowed lawful entry to the UK for the purposes of a legal adoption to take place in the UK, the adoptive parents must follow the policy law as set out by the Immigration Act 1971.
+Where a child is allowed lawful entry to the UK for the purposes of legal adoption to take place in the UK, the adoptive parents must follow the policy law as set out by the Immigration Act 1971.

-An application under the Immigration Act 1971 must be lodged by the adoptive parents, satisfying the prescribed Immigration Rules in place at the date of application and all specified evidences must be lodged at the date of application to avoid the application being refused.
+An application under the Immigration Act 1971 must be lodged by the adoptive parents, satisfying the prescribed Immigration Rules in place at the date of application and all specified evidence must be lodged at the date of application to avoid the application being refused.

 Registering a child to unmarried British Citizen parents

-When the British Nationality Act 1981 was introduced, it did not permit unmarried father’s to pass on British Nationality through their children.
-However this was changed when the new law was implemented under Section 50(9) of the Act.
+When the British Nationality Act 1981 was introduced, it did not permit unmarried fathers to pass on British Nationality through their children.
+However, this was changed when the new law was implemented under Section 50(9) of the Act.